 The Remuneration Committee is to have at least two members appointed by the Board on an annual basis.
 All members must be independent in relation to the Company, the Company's management and the Company's major shareholders.
 The Remuneration Committee meets at least twice per financial year.
-Since the 2019 AGM, the Board's Remuneration Committee members have been Ingrid Bonde (Chairman), Joakim Rubin and Lars Wollung.
-Gunilla Öhman was a member of the Remuneration Committee until the 2019 AGM.
+Since the 2020 AGM, the Board's Remuneration Committee members have been Ingrid Bonde (Chairman), Lars Wollung and Robert Kraal.
+Joakim Rubin was a member of the Remuneration Committee until the 2020 AGM.
 The CEO and Chief People Officer also attend the Committee's meetings.
 Company employees may be summoned to Committee meetings to provide details on specific reports or issues.
 Remuneration Committee meeting minutes are recorded and are available to Board members.
-The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed and proposed at Committee meetings.
-The Committee held four meetings in 2019, with all members in attendance at these meetings.
+The Committee Chairman reports to the Board concerning the issues discussed and proposed at Committee meetings.
+The Committee held five meetings in 2020, with all members in attendance at these meetings, except for the meeting on 4 February 2020 which Lars Wollung did not attend.